Fogdoggy45/FS19_Ignition_Lock_Addon/README.md

 Want to use keybinds for your keyboard?
 No problem!
 By default the game only allows to bind one key to toogle the engine.

-Please report any errors at [placeholder link]
+Please report any errors at https://github.com/Fogdoggy45/FS19_Ignition_Lock_Addon

 Disclaimer:
 This is a fork of Ignition Lock Support for FS22 originally by Dr4K4n and has been ported to FS19 by me!